nimishchaudhari/openhands_workflow/README.md

 The workflow file is a template that may require customization to align with your project's specific needs.
 Key sections to consider adjusting include:

-- **Triggers**: Define the conditions under which the workflow should execute, such as on every push to the main branch or upon a pull request.
-- **Jobs**: Specify the tasks the workflow should perform, which may include running tests, linting code, or deploying applications.
 - **Environment**: Configure the necessary environment variables and secrets to support your jobs.

 ### Step 3: Commit and Push